Content

 Unlike finasteride, which is only used to treat male pattern hair loss, minoxidil can be used for many common types of hair loss — including traction alopecia and telogen effluvium.

-Beyond finasteride and minoxidil, some other treatments might help reduce hair loss at the temples (and on the rest of your scalp).
+Beyond finasteride and minoxidil, other treatments might help reduce hair loss at the temples (and on the rest of your scalp).

 Hair growth supplements.
 If a nutritional deficiency is at the root of your temple hair loss, consider using vitamin-rich supplements like our biotin gummies.

 Hair loss shampoos.
 Hair care products like our thickening shampoo with saw palmetto can help counter the effects of male pattern hair loss.
-You could also try our volumizing shampoo or conditioner to add oomph to limp, thin hair.

-There are many ways to treat hair loss.
-This includes finasteride, minoxidil, and supplements.
-In more extreme cases, you can try treatments like platelet-rich plasma or LLLT.
+There are many ways to treat hair loss at the temples.
+This includes finasteride and minoxidil.
+In more extreme cases, you can try treatments like PRP or red light therapy.

 Hims & Hers has strict sourcing guidelines to ensure our content is accurate and current.
 We rely on peer-reviewed studies, academic research institutions, and medical associations.
 We strive to use primary sources and refrain from using tertiary references.
 See a mistake?
 Let us know at [email protected]!